 - PDF-file 3: Your bachelor diploma and international diploma supplement or grades list.

 - PDF-file 4: If your diploma is not issued in Dutch, English, German, French, or Spanish: Translations of both your diploma and grades list(s) into Dutch or English.

 - PDF-file 5: If applicable: Proof of language proficiency relevant for your programme.
-If you haven't already done so, check the language requirements for Data-Driven Design, Next-Level Engineering, or Teacher Education in English.
+If you haven't already done so, check the language requirements for the programme you want to apply for.